jamierpond/madea.blog/yapi/why-another-client.md

 changing, and with LLMs entering the loop of our workflow, having tools which synergise the efforts of humans and LLMs is crucial.

-This post is an accounting of the current landscape, what each class of tool does well, where it breaks down, and why I ultimately built **yapi** instead of adopting yet another alternative.
+This post reviews the current landscape of API clients, what each class of tool does well, where it breaks down, and why I ultimately built **yapi** instead of adopting yet another alternative.